navinrio/the-noobs-guide-to-nsxt-pks/README.md

 The __pks-lab__ cluster is made up of three nested ESXi hosts: __vesxi-1__, __vesxi-2__ and __vesxi-3__.
 It is referred to as the __compute cluster__, and it is where PKS will place all the k8s nodes and related artifacts.

 > Specs for each physical ESXi host: i7 - 7700, 64GB Ram, 512GB m2 Nvme SSD local datastores.
-I run all three of my Virtual ESXi hosts on __esxi-6__ along with my __nsx-edge__, __pks__ and __bosh director__ VMs (as per the diagram).
-However, my __vesxi__ virtual ESXi hosts all share the same single iSCSI based datastore, which is actually just a CentOS7 iSCSI target hosting up a VMDK from an SSD running on a Mac Mini, over my primary Gigabit ethernet (not even dedicated).
+I run all three of my Virtual ESXi hosts on __esxi-6__ along with my __nsx-edge__.
+My __vesxi__ virtual ESXi hosts all share the same single iSCSI based datastore, which is actually just a CentOS7 iSCSI target hosting up a VMDK from an SSD running on a Mac Mini, over my primary Gigabit ethernet (not even dedicated).
 And still I average nearly 100 MB/s write speed.
 Remarkable.

 Before we dive into NSX-T we should tackle the matter of setting up some virtual ESXi hosts and a dedicated vSphere cluster: